 - EDO Law.
-They are responsible for legal issues and drafting of laws.
-The officer belongs to a legal profession, a lawyer who can understand the legal issues well and come up with the solutions of different issues in time.
+They are responsible for legal issues and the drafting of laws.
+The officer belongs to a legal profession, a lawyer who can understand the legal issues well and come up with the solutions to different issues in time.

 - EDO Literacy.
 A specialized individual in literacy and education is appointed as EDO literacy.
 Their sole duty is to promote literacy in the district via campaigns and awareness programs.

 - EDO Revenue.
 The officer is the controller of lands, revenue and excise and taxation issues within a district.
 The collection of taxes and records of revenue are under their set of responsibilities.